fvianello/enver/README.md

     $ enver export path/to/file.json

 This command exports the database in a clear json.
-If you want to format it you may use [jsonlint for node](https://github.com/zaach/jsonlint).
+If you want to format it you may want to use [jsonlint for node](https://github.com/zaach/jsonlint).

 ## Oh My Zsh! autocomplete plugin

-place "enver.plugin.zsh" inside your ~/.oh-my-zsh/plugins/ and activate it in your ~/.zshrc file to enable autocomplete for commands and object paths.
+copy `~/node_modules/enver/enver.plugin.zsh` inside your `~/.oh-my-zsh/plugins/` and activate it in your `~/.zshrc` file to enable autocomplete for commands and object paths.

 special thanks to [flevour](https://github.com/flevour)